yn295636/MyGoPractice/README.md

 cd PROJ_FOLDER/app/greeter_service
 dlv test -- -test.v
 ```
 Then you can set breakpoint in `dlv` interactive command-line interface.
 For instance, you can set the breakpoint in the case regarding for operating mysql DB, and then check the data in mysql test DB (port: 13306, user: root, password: Mytest123!).
-For the detailed usage of `dlv`, please check the [doc](https://github.com/go-delve/delve/blob/master/Documentation/cli/README.md)
+For the detailed usage of `dlv`, please check the [dlv doc](https://github.com/go-delve/delve/blob/master/Documentation/cli/README.md)

 After the debug is finished, please teardown the test
 ```